dkhonig/web_timing_attack/README.md

   -b BYTES       The # of bytes to guess.
 Default is 8.
   -e EVENTID     The EventID.
 Default is 19295929.
   -f             Save data to CSVs.
-  -v             Log to console in debug.
+  -v             Log to console in debug mode.
   --version      show program's version number and exit

 ```